javamelody/javamelody-dark-theme/README.md

 ![screenshot](../../raw/master/screenshot.png "Screenshot")

-Since [JavaMelody](https://github.com/javamelody/javamelody/wiki) v1.74, you can change the monitoring reports to the **dark theme** by adding the following dependency in you pom.xml:
+Since [JavaMelody](https://github.com/javamelody/javamelody/wiki) v1.74, you can change the monitoring reports to the **dark theme** by adding the following dependency in your pom.xml:
 ```xml
 <dependency>
 	<groupId>net.bull.javamelody</groupId>